Citegraph/citegraph/README.md

 Now the web backend application runs on port 8080.
 You may need a reverse proxy server to expose your website on port 80.

+## Roadmap

+- Ingest and show number of citations for a given person
+- Ingest and show coauthor relationships
+- Run pagerank algorithm to attribute scores to authors and papers
+- Allow users to filter papers (to exclude those papers wrongly attributed)
+- Allow users to set up profiles (like google scholar)